JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

 - With a realistic hydrodynamic module, participants will be able to output hydrodynamic evolution profile and analyze the evolution of temperature and the development of flow velocity with various settings;

-- Participants will simulate event-by-event bulk dynamics for Au+Au @ 200 GeV and Pb+Pb @ 5020 GeV with a realistic setup, and understand the viscous effects on a few hydrodynamic quantities/observables.
+- Participants will simulate event-by-event bulk dynamics for Au+Au @ 200 GeV and Pb+Pb @ 5020 GeV with some realistic settings, and understand the viscous effects on a few hydrodynamic quantities/observables.

 # Part II.
 Build the JETSCAPE framework